Consordini.com

 Conclusion

-As you can see from our list, ukulele brands vary from those which have models under $100, to those which cost many thousands of dollars for a simple and small acoustic instrument.
+As you can see from our list, top ukulele brands vary from those which have models under $100, to those which cost many thousands of dollars for a simple and small acoustic instrument.
 It really comes down to what you want as a musician.

 If you are looking for the best ukulele brands for beginners then something like the Luna or Lohanu range could be ideal.
 For more advanced players wanting exceptional craftsmanship and an instrument built to last the ages, Martin manufacture some of the very best models on the market.